areddy01/elksystems-angular-ui/README.md

-# SB Admin rewritten in Angular4 and Bootstrap 4
+# This project built on SB Admin rewritten in Angular4 and Bootstrap 4

-Simple Dashboard Admin App built using Angular 4 and Bootstrap 4

-This project is a port of the famous Free Admin Bootstrap Theme [SB Admin v4.0](http://startbootstrap.com/template-overviews/sb-admin-2/) to Angular4 Theme.

 Powered by [StartAngular](http://startangular.com/) & [StrapUI](http://strapui.com/)